yuyankan/deploy_setup/container_server_mount_server/readme.md

 # 2.container: volumne vind

-# 3.etl .py: change file path to the one in container!!!
+# 3.etl .py: change file path to the one in container!!!:
+### data path: /data_mounts